Topological Corner States in Bilayer and Trilayer Systems with Vertically Stacked Topological Heterostructures

-Next, we study a trilayer system which involves a topological layer sandwiched between two trivial layers, with each layer coupled by an interlayer coupling $t_\mathrm{v}$.
-This arrangement is depicted in Fig.~\ref{fig:configurations} (e).
+Next, we study a trilayer system that involves a topological layer sandwiched between two trivial layers, each layer coupled by an interlayer coupling $t_\mathrm{v}$.
+This arrangement is depicted in Fig.~\ref{fig:configurations} (f).
 In this case, the Hamiltonian is given by

 Its critical value is determined by $t_\mathrm{c}^{\rm{trilayer}}=\kappa_1+\kappa_2$, which is identical to that in the previous trilayer case.